Solar + EV: Drive on Sunshine, Save Big Bucks

 With electricity, we now have a choice as to how to power our cars.
 Using electricity produced within the United States for our transportation needs is a big leap away from reliance upon foreign oil, and when we use locally generated solar electricity to power vehicles – drastically reducing the greenhouse gases involved before – we leap to where we really ought to be.

 Driving on sunshine is the fullest realization of EVs on the road.
-By unifying EVs and solar, we create enormous savings, greatly reduce environmental harm, and strengthen America’s energy independence – that, is the world’s first truly reliable car.
+By unifying solar and Evs, we create enormous savings, greatly reduce environmental harm, and strengthen America’s energy independence – that, is the world’s first truly reliable car.